smethersblake/Regex-Tutorial/Develop/gist-template.md

 `/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/`

+Here are some string anchor examples:

+    ^ caret matches at the start of the string the regex pattern is applied to.

+-     .$ matches f in [abc\ndef]

+    $ dollar symbol matches at the end of the string the regex pattern is applied to.

+-     ^. matches a in [abc\ndef]

+    \A matches at the start of the string the regex pattern is applied to.

+-     \A\w matches only a in abc

+    \z matches at the end of the string the regex pattern is applied to.

+-     \w\z matches f in abc\ndef but fails to match abc\ndef\n

+  \z matches at the end of the string the regex pattern is applied to.

+-     \w\Z matches f in abc\ndef but fails to match abc\ndef\n or abc\ndef\n\n

+    \` (backslash backtick) matches at the start of the string the regex pattern is applied to.

+-     \`\w matches only a in abc

 ### Quantifiers

 A quantifier is a repitition operator.
 A quantifier lets the system know to match the preceding token a set number of times.
 The quantifier can be considered a lazy quantifier or a greedy quantifier.
 For more about lazy or greedy quantifiers please read [Greedy and Lazy Match](#greedy-and-lazy-match).